 Great news!
 Sightseeing in Iceland is mostly free.
 You can stroll up to any waterfall, glacier, or mountain, and not have to pay any sort of park fee.
 Not for the Hverfjall crater, nor Þingvellir Park.
 The Blue Lagoon is well worth the expenditure, but you can also opt for cheaper (and less crowded) thermal baths, like the Mývatn Nature Baths or Seljavallalaug.

 Iceland on a budget | Food and drink

 Iceland really is all about epic scenery, but it’d be sad to pass up at least one booze-fuelled evening in Reykjavik (or Akureyri, for that matter).
-The nightlife in Reykjavik is pretty wild for such a small city – beer wasn’t legalized until 1989, and now it’s like the locals are making up for lost time.
+The nightlife in Reykjavik is pretty wild for such a small city with some amazing bars – beer wasn’t legalized until 1989, and now it’s like the locals are making up for lost time.

 The nightlife doesn’t kick off until around midnight, though, as people like to spend less money by drinking at home before hitting the bars.
 Alcohol in liquor stores isn’t the cheapest either, so if you get a chance, pick up some duty free booze at the airport when you land.
 The liquor stores (Vínbúð) are sometimes few and far between.

 If you’d rather not waste time spent at home drinking alone, seek out bar specials. Ölsmiðjan, for example, is a quiet pub with reasonably priced prints.
 The Kex Hostel bar also does great specials.